 FICE – Foreign Investors’ Council in Estonia FICE was launched in August 2008 as a lobby group acting through contacts with the Estonian Government and Estonia’s Governmental bodies.

-Pioneering FICE members include the Austrian, Danish, Finnish, German-Baltic, Holland, Norwegian and Swedish Chambers of Commerce, Business Clubs and Marketing Offices in Estonia.
+FICE members include the Austrian, British, Danish, Finnish, French, German-Baltic, Holland, Norwegian, Swedish and Ukrainian Chambers of Commerce, Business Clubs and Marketing Offices in Estonia.

-Together, the seven countries represented in FICE account for almost 80% of the total foreign direct investments in Estonia [source: Eesti Pank].
+Together, the ten countries represented in FICE account for almost 80% of Estonia’s total foreign direct investments [source: Eesti Pank].

 Regular meetings are scheduled between FICE and the Estonian Government and its Governmental bodies.
-The members of participating FICE-organizations are regularly invited to special FICE-arranged speaker events.
+The members of participating FICE organisations are regularly invited to special FICE-arranged speaker events.

 FICE’s main issues and priorities mirror the interests and concerns of foreign investors in Estonia and include: